Beginnerbakes

 Instructions

-1. Preheat your oven to 200°C (400°F).
-Lightly grease a 9-inch tart tin or pie dish.
+1. Preheat your oven to 400 degrees F (200 degrees C).
+Lightly grease a 9 inch tart tin or pie dish.

-2. Roll out the thawed puff pastry on a lightly floured surface to fit your tart tin, about 2mm thick.
+2. Roll out the thawed puff pastry on a lightly floured surface to fit your tart tin, about 2 mm thick.

 11. Pour the thickened custard into the pre-baked tart shell, filling just below the rim.